Honduras government fails to extend anti-corruption mission

 The government said it was important to take into consideration the complaints from some economic and political sectors about the behavior of some of the mission’s members.
 Their complaints included allegations of “excesses” by the commission and charges that it “trampled their rights and constitutional guarantees,” the statement said.

+But the OAS said in a statement the insurmountable hurdle was the Honduran government’s insistence that the mission stop collaborating with a special hand-selected and trained unit within the Attorney General’s Office bringing the public corruption cases.

+OAS Secretary General Luis Almagro considers the end of the commission’s work “a negative event in the fight against corruption and impunity in the country,” the statement said.

-The announcement of the resignation of the mission’s interim leader, Ana María Calderón, amplified concerns that the body’s days were numbered.
+The announcement of the resignation of the mission’s interim leader, Ana María Calderón, earlier this week amplified concerns that the body’s days were numbered.

 In December, Honduras’ legislature voted to recommend that the commission not continue past its original four-year mandate.